saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 Depending on the applications you end up installing, you may need to forward other ports.
 That example covers the reverse proxy (80 $ 443), ssh (3526), and Plex-Autoscan (3468).

+Ports used by the stock saltbox apps can be found [here](https://docs.saltbox.dev/reference/ports/).

 !!! warning
     If your ISP does not allow you to do this, STOP NOW.
 You won’t be able to run saltbox at home.